 97.TITLE: The perception of the negative effects of migration as a security risk to the citizens of the Slovak Republic.
 AUTHORS: Lucia Kovacova, Martina Vackova, Peter Losonczi, tepan Kavan.
 ABSTRACT: The submitted article discussed the problem of illegal migration and its perception by young people regarding security.
 This article describes the study, which has an ambition to contribute to increase the efficiency of preventive effect on youth and help eliminate the negative aspects of this problem.
 The aim of the study was to discover the attitude of young people to the problem of illegal migration and their opinion about possible risks of illegal migration regarding criminal activity, security and also the necessity to help refugees entering the area of Slovak Republic.
 KEY WORDS: migration, crime prevention, criminal offenses, security education.
 SLOVAKIA, CZECH REPUBLIC.

-98. TITLE: Plan under Thal Development Authority in the desert in Punjab, Pakistan.
+98. TITLE: Development and Settlement of Thal Desert (1949-1969).
 AUTHORS: Muhammad Wasim Abbas, Aftab Gillani, Safdar Hussain.
 ABSTRACT: Thal desert was known for its austere unproductive landscape, infested with high sand dunes, scarcity of vegetation, shortage of water, extremes of climate and poverty from centuries.
 In 1949, Government of Pakistan prepared a plan under Thal Development Authority to develop the desert.
 Half of Thal desert was changed into lush green fields by Thal Development Authority just in twenty years.
 Now, the inhabitants of the desert are happy and full of confidence.
 The paper provides information about the geographical location of the Thal desert, the historical background of the Thal canal, socio-economic conditions of the people of the area before and after Thal development.
 This research paper is an attempt to highlight the historical event of desert development.
 KEY WORDS: Thal Kalan, TDA, TDAB, Chak, Mandi Town.
 PAKISTAN.

 99.TITLE: Some aspects of performance of criminal punishment against minors.
 AUTORS: Lyudmila Vladimirovna Karhanina, Elena Nikolaevna Skorik, Elena Aleksandrovna Shamshilova, ABSTRACT: The article discusses the regulation of the correction of convicts as one of the priority objectives of the criminal-executive legislation of the Russian Federation.
 The authors analyze the execution of certain types of punishments without isolation from society in relation to juvenile convicts and their effectiveness in achieving the goals set by the legislator.
 It is concluded, that given that measures not related to deprivation of liberty are gradually becoming a real alternative to imprisonment, it would be advisable to highlight in the criminal executive legislation the specifics of their implementation in relation to juvenile convicts.
 KEY WORDS: juvenile convict, punishment without isolation from society, imprisonment, educational colony, correction of convicts.
 RUSSIA.